-As a guest-soloist of the Slovak National Theatre, Boris’s stage experiences include the roles of Nazarene and Jew (Salome), Leporello (Don Giovanni), Basilio (Il barbiere di Siviglia), Don Fernando (Fidelio), Pietro (Simon Boccanegra), Brander (La Damnation de Faust), and Betto (Gianni Schicchi).
-He assumed the title role in Giovanni Paisiello’s opera Il re Teodoro in Venezia, which was first project of the Slovak National Theatre Opera Studio.
-In July 2016 Boris was Leporello at the Znojmo Music Festival alongside Don Giovanni of Adam Plachetka and he took part in a tour around Japan.
+Boris graduated from the Academy of Music in Bratislava, Slovakia in the class of Peter Mikuláš.
+As a guest-soloist of the Slovak National Theatre, he sang the roles of Nazarene and Jew (Salome), Leporello (Don Giovanni), Basilio (Il barbiere di Siviglia), Don Fernando (Fidelio), Pietro (Simon Boccanegra), Brander (La Damnation de Faust), and Betto (Gianni Schicchi).
+In July 2016, Boris was Leporello at the Znojmo Music Festival alongside Don Giovanni of Adam Plachetka and he took part in a tour around Japan.
 In May 2017, he performed a solo recital within the International Music Festival Prague Spring and he assumed the role of the Governor in the Czech premiere of Rossini’s Le comte Ory at the National Theatre Brno.

 In 2017–2019 he was a member of the Bavarian State Opera in Munich, and its Opera Studio.
 Since 2019/20 season he will be a soloist of the Bavarian State Opera.
 Boris is represented by Nachtigall Artists.